tc39/notes/es9/2018-09/sept-26.md

 DE: We have just heard from the Secretary General of Ecma that it's acceptable.
 I don't think we need more formal approval than that.
 I'm really happy with this chair group.

-ARE: Does anyone want to volunteer to do more work?
+AKI: Does anyone want to volunteer to do more work?

 YSV: We would love to have more contributions.